CasimirKaPazi/balhukbar/Grammar.md

   They start with a consonant other than the glottal stop.
   Example: cyqte, tatake

 Interjections, onomatopoeia and ideophones are open classes and it is very common to make them up on the fly as needed.
-They all function syntactically and morphologically just like other adjectives and are therefore a huge resource for new lexical material.
+They all function syntactical and morphological just like other adjectives and are therefore a huge resource for new lexical material.

 <div id='Nouns'/>